French

 FRE-177 Special Topics

 These courses treat topics in French literature and culture.
 Conducted in French.
-Refer to the Course Descriptions document on the Registrar's webpage for topics and descriptions of current offerings.
+Topics vary with each scheduled offering.
+Refer to Student Planning's section information for descriptions of individual offerings, and applicability to distribution requirements.

 Prerequisites: none